Plant predominantly exports chicken to Middle East markets

 The facility – known as Lejeado – had been exporting around 6,500 tonnes of chicken products to Saudi Arabia each month before the Saudi government significantly reduced the number of Brazilian exports allowed to ship there.

-In an interview with Bloomberg, Luz said that the company was in advanced talks with more than one party in Saudi Arabia to produce chicken in the kingdom.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In an interview with Bloomberg, Luz said that the company was in advanced talks with more than one party in Saudi Arabia to produce chicken in the kingdom.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.